April 13, 2022

 5. Pay attention to the final proof or you’ll pay the consequences

 Your graphic designer should supply a final proof of your project before it goes to the printer.
 It is your last chance to catch a mistake.
-Your graphic designer should review it to make sure that all the instructions embedded in the file have worked or that they didn’t forget to mark a trim or to fix a photo that was RGB.
-The graphic designer should also be looking for issues like bad line breaks and copy that is inadvertently obscured by art or art obscured by copy.
+Your graphic designer should review it to make sure that all the instructions embedded in the file have worked or that they didn’t forget to mark a trim or fix a photo that was RGB.
+They should also be looking for issues like bad line breaks and copy that is inadvertently obscured by art or art obscured by copy.
 As a client, you should also review the proof, using multiple readers and reviewers if possible.
-They could include:
+This could be:

 - The project manager, who has been involved with the project from start to finish and will notice any last-minute revisions that weren’t made or other problems.

 Let us know if you have questions about designing your printed marketing pieces.
 Our staff has decades of experience in graphic design for print and can give you the advice and direction you need.
-Give us a call.
+Give us a call or comment below.